Open Accessibility Menu

 The following are examples of rheumatic diseases:

-• Reactive arthritis – Also called Reiter’s syndrome, this form of arthritis develops as a result of infection in other parts of the body such as the urinary tract or bowels.
+- Reactive arthritis – This form of arthritis develops as a result of infection in other parts of the body such as the urinary tract or bowels.
 Essentially, it is the body negatively reacting to a disease like chlamydia or gonorrhea.

 If you have joint pain that doesn’t seem to be getting any better, research your family history and rheumatic diseases.
 The best way to diagnose rheumatic conditions is to consult with a rheumatologist and give them specific information about your pain.